Optimize content with keywords and meta descriptions

 A Google Business profile is a great way to boost your online presence and improve your visibility in search engine results.
 A Google Business profile enables you to personalize how your business appears to customers on Google Search and Maps.
 You can enlist your services, publish offers and articles, post images and videos, receive direct messages and more.

 All of this can help you communicate your brand to potential customers and convert them into existing ones.
-You can even add a Google Business website (very basic, but still), which would automatically update itself with information you post in your profile.
+You can even add a Google Business website (very basic, but still), which would automatically update itself with the information you post in your profile.
 All in all, maintaining an active and updated Google Business profile is a great way to improve SEO.

 Be active on social media